fasnimo/sinatra_cocom/README.md

 ### Creating and Updating Pets with Associated Owners

 Now that we've walked through these features together for the `Owner` model, take some time and try to build out the same functionality for `Pet`.
-The form to create a new pet should allow a user to select from the list of available owners and/or create a new owner, and the form to edit a given pet should allow the user to select/deselect existing owners and/or create a new owner.
+The form to create a new pet should allow a user to select from the list of available owners and/or create a new owner, and the form to edit a given pet should allow the user to select a new owner or create a new owner.
+Note that if a new owner is created it would override any existing owner that is selected.

 Make sure you run the tests to check your work.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-complex-forms-associations' title='Sinatra and Active Record: Associations and Complex Forms'>Sinatra and Active Record: Associations and Complex Forms</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-complex-forms-associations'>Sinatra Complex Forms Associations</a> on Learn.co and start learning to code for free.</p>